PoseGravity: Pose Estimation from Points and Lines with Axis Prior

-If we are given at least two points, three lines, or a point and a line (objects assumed linearly independent), then $\sum_{i}\mathbf{Q}_{i}^{p} + \sum_{j}\mathbf{Q}_{j}^{l}$ is guaranteed to be invertible (Proof in Suppl.
+If we are given at least two points, three lines, or a point and a line (features assumed linearly independent), then $\sum_{i}\mathbf{Q}_{i}^{p} + \sum_{j}\mathbf{Q}_{j}^{l}$ is guaranteed to be invertible (proof in Suppl.
 Mat.).
-Substituting this value of $\mathbf{T}$ back into the objective function and consolidating the terms, we can end up with the following simplified constrained quadratic minimization problem:
+Substituting this value of $\mathbf{T}$ back into the objective function and consolidating the terms, we end up with the following constrained quadratic minimization problem:

-Note that $\mathbf{\Omega}$ takes the form of a sum of matrices $B^{T}B$, so it is a symmetric positive semidefinite matrix.
-Also, note that $\mathbf{r}$ takes on the form $[x, \ y, \ 1]^{T}$, so the objective function's level sets can therefore be interpreted as conic sections in the $x{\text -}y$ plane over the projective space.
-We thus refer to $\mathbf{\Omega}$ as the \emph{loss conic}.